bitbound/InstaTech_Client/README.md

 The WPF version is a small, portable EXE for Windows 8.1 and 10.
 It doesn't run on Windows 7 due to the lack of websocket support.

+### Windows Service Client (/InstaTech_Service/)
+**Compatibility:** Windows 8.1 and 10.

+A Windows service that will listen for connections and launch the client in the logged-on user's session.

 ### Cross-Platform Client (/InstaTech CP/)
 **Compatibility:** Windows 7, Linux, and Mac.